NicolasRitouet/generator-deployd/README.md

 A [Yeoman](http://yeoman.io) generator for [Deployd](http://deployd.com/).

-## Early alpha phase, use at your own risk!
+__Early alpha phase, use at your own risk!__

+Don't hesitate to [fill an issue](https://github.com/NicolasRitouet/generator-deployd/issues/new) if you find a bug or need a feature.
+Pull requests also gladly accepted!

 ## Usage
 ### Generate your app